 Become a safety parent

-The care and protection of children are one of the most important roles that the Department of Social Development is responsible for in the Western Cape.
+The care and protection of children is one of the many important roles that our Department of Social Development is responsible for in the Western Cape.

-The Department of Social Development, through its Children and Families Programme, want to ensure that families at risk are given the opportunity and support to be self-reliant and able to care for and develop their children.
+Through the Children and Families Programme, we ensure that families at risk are given the opportunity and support to be self-reliant and able to care for and develop their children.